geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah.
 So you posted the tweet.
 Yeah, totally, totally agree.

 ##### **Chenyu** [[00:29:23](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1763)]
 Yeah.
 Also fix the hypothesis.
 So I think another, a thing I found.
 Like cloud does more diligently than me is say the hypothesis issue.
 It just goes through the hypothesis source code and profile each bit of that and find out why it's so slow.
 And the stupid part is initially it suggests a workaround to, I don't know, change the hypothesis internal.
 And that was great.
 Then I ask, can you try updating the hypothesis version to see if it's fixed?
 Then they update it and it's fixed.
 So that's great.
 So sometimes, sometimes it will try too hard.
 Then I fix.
 So another thing I did is I, I tried to use cloud to comment on every rewriting rules and see if the tests still pass.
 And I specifically test, I test metal because I'm working on Mac.
 Then web GPU, because I know there are web GPUs.
-So I can test the CPU specific rules and LLVN for similar reasons.
+So I can test the CPU specific rules and LLVM for similar reasons.
 Well, that was pretty useful.
 I found several rules that by commenting out, also I teach cloud how to run process replay locally.
 That was also kind of useful.
 So you can basically commenting out rules and run process replay to making sure things are correct.
 I deleted bunch of rules.
 Oh, I also asked cloud to, you know, I'm not sure.
 I'm not sure.
 I'm going to read through.
 Look, it's diff to find the initial comment and make a judgment call to see if it's just oversight or is actually useful.
 I don't know if less than useful, but that's what it did.
 Well, I ended up deleting bunch of rules that by inspection, I cannot tell is doing anything.
 So that was also, that's a little better part.
 Then I asked Cloud to look into the OpenPilot driver vision model with debug equals to 4.
 It prints all the source code and asks Cloud to read it to find anything that looks dumb or should be able to simplify.
-And it complains about the NAND in loading image, because image has four channels.
-And for some reason, after Rangify, there was a code that always inited with NAND, even though you know it's between 0, 1, 2, 3.
-It never should load the NAND, basically.
+And it complains about the NaN in loading image, because image has four channels.
+And for some reason, after rangeify, there was a code that always inited with NaN, even though you know it's between 0, 1, 2, 3.
+It never should load the NaN, basically.

 ##### **Geohot** [[00:32:15](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1935)]
 Yeah, I remember that.

 ##### **Chenyu** [[00:32:17](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1937)]
 Yeah, so that is not complete, because there's another rabbit hole for the C mod.
 For negative numbers, can be negative, some weird issues like that.
-But for the general negative case, you don't need to load NAND.
+But for the general negative case, you don't need to load NaN.
 So that's kind of 0.3 seconds faster for OpenPilot, considering that win.
 It's that much?
 Wow.
-It's a lot of NAND.
+It's a lot of NaN.
 I think Cloud counts like 200 or something like that.

 ##### **Geohot** [[00:32:55](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1975)]
 That should only happen when the load isn't four byte aligned.